Full Time: 4 Years | 4 years includes guaranteed industry placements in years 2, 3 and 4

-By the time you graduate you will have completed modules that exempt you from 12 out of 15 ICAEW accreditations.
+By the time you graduate you will have completed modules that give credit for prior learning for 12 out of 15 professional examinations.

 Graduates who achieve a 2:1 and perform well on placements are likely to receive an offer of employment from PwC.
-You will be approximately one year away from achieving full ACA Chartered Accountant status – putting you ahead of other graduates entering the accounting profession.
+You will be approximately one year away from achieving full ICAEW Chartered Accountant status – a huge advantage when entering the accounting profession.

 If you are an international student planning to apply for one of our degree programmes, you may need to take a foundation course or pre-sessional course if you do not have qualifications that are equivalent to British A levels or if you need to improve your English language level.

 UK undergraduate fees are regulated by the government.
 These fees are subject to parliamentary approval and any decision on raising the tuition fees cap for new UK and EU** students would require the formal approval of both Houses of Parliament before it becomes law.

 Information on this page is based on 2019/20 figures and is likely to change slightly for 2020/21 entry.
 We will publish up-to-date information about 2020/21 entry as soon as it becomes available.

 From 2020, the UK government may link tuition fees to the Teaching Excellence Framework (TEF).

 **EU students in 2019/20